OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Productivity and communications products are applications, software, and services you can use to create, store, and share documents, as well as communicate with others.

-Learn moreTop of page OfficeOffice
+Learn MoreTop of page OfficeOffice

 Office is a collection of productivity services and applications including Word, Excel, PowerPoint, and Outlook, among others.
 For more details about Outlook, see the Outlook section of this privacy statement.
 Office is a service that is comprised of client software applications and connected online services that span many platforms and have numerous interdependent experiences.
 Various Office services enable you to use your file content for designs and recommendations, collaborate with others within your documents, and provide you functionality from other Microsoft products, such as Bing and Cortana, and third-party connected products.
 If you work in an organization, your administrator may turn off or disable these connected services.
 Prior to Office 365 version 1904, you can change your privacy settings in the Privacy Options of the Microsoft Office Trust Center.
 For more information, see View my options and settings in the Microsoft Office Trust Center.
 Starting with Version 1904 of Office 365, you can access new, updated, and improved privacy controls by selecting **File** >. **Account** >. **Account Privacy**.
 See Account Privacy Settings for more information.